 - Written Paper and poster presentation

-Provide a Presenter biography for each speaker / poster presenter:
+If your proposal is accepted, the conference Think Tank will request a Presenter biography for each speaker / poster presenter including:

-- indicate whether Presenter has previously spoken at a conference
+- whether Presenter has previously spoken at a conference

 AHA 2018 Conference Presenter Biography Microsoft Word document template

 Photo: To be inserted to Word document as a separate high resolution JPEG file, (500 x 600 pixels or 40 x 50 mm at 300 DPI minimum)

 - The Australian Hydrographers Association reserves the right to withdraw/reject papers and presentations from conference proceedings that do not comply with the guidelines and conditions stated within this document.

 - Submissions accepted for inclusion in the conference program will be accepted in good faith for correctness, fairness, and in compliance with the guidelines and conditions set out in this document.
 The submission will be the original work of the stated authors and submitted with the express permission of all authors.